Screen+Shot+2020-04-08+at+8.54.33+AM.jpg

 In addition to audio recordings, the Center also holds VHS tapes of MCTV broadcasts, including programs with Representative Betty Nuovo and others.
 The Center also houses CD-ROM and DVD recordings of various town and Sheldon Museum events, as well as locally produced documentaries, from the 1980s to the present.

 The Center’s collection also includes several copies of produced in 1939 motion picture Movie Queen.
 The film is thin on plot, but includes local Middlebury people and scenes of downtown, such as visits to a few local businesses, a parade, a few plays from a college football game, and Middlebury businessmen playing gangsters in a slapstick kidnapping.
 The film was originally issued as a 16 mm motion picture and was copied to 3/4" Umatic tape in 1992.
-It can be seen here on Middlebury College’s Vimeo channel.
+It can be viewed on the Internet Archive through Middlebury College.

 How to Find